Booster Club Website Best Practices

 Keep Internal Communications Separate

 Using an app or booster club software isn’t only better for the privacy of the organization, it’s more convenient for members.
 They’ll be able to get organized information about key events, and even push notifications so they don’t miss anything.
+All of this is accessible at a touch of their phone, instead of searching through your website.

 Make Getting Involved Easier

 Don’t hide your donation page or make it difficult to navigate through.
 The easier it is to donate, the more likely it is to happen.
 Keep the website simple and don’t load it up with too much content.
 If it’s difficult to read or find information, the visitor will likely leave.
+A bit of information and an image conveying your club’s purpose are perfect.
+Then make the donation information and button the next most prominent thing on your site.

 Information about upcoming fundraisers should be a prominent feature on your website.
 Visitors should be drawn to fundraising notifications and should be able to easily access key information and ways to support your efforts.
+Make the number of button clicks as few as possible.

 If you follow these key tips, your website should be a valuable source of information and an effective way to promote your club.